xkbcommon/libxkbcommon/doc/rules-format.md

         etc.
     </dt>
     <dd>
-        In case the mapping uses an @ref rules-extended-layout-indexes "extended layout index", `%%i` corresponds to the index of the matched layout.
+        In case the mapping uses an @ref rules-extended-layout-indices "extended layout index", `%%i` corresponds to the index of the matched layout.

         ℹ️ Notes: